-The sovereign methodology, in three pictures.
+The sovereign methodology, explained.

 Section 1